ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Fees

 Spreads: Octa’s spread pricing varies depending on which of its entities regulates your account.
-For example, its EU entity is slightly better for the EUR/USD pair with 0.5 pips listed as the average spread, compared to 0.9 pips for the SVG entity.
-It’s worth noting that Octa did not provide a date range for its average spread data, and thus the values don’t carry as much weight as spreads that have a corresponding date reference.
+For example, its EU entity is slightly better for the EUR/USD pair with 0.5 pips listed as the average spread, compared to 0.9 pips for the foreign entities.
+It’s worth noting that Octa does not provide a date range for its typical spread data listed on its website, and thus the values don’t carry as much weight as spreads that have a corresponding date reference.
 All in all, Octa has improved its pricing and appears to keep pace with the lowest-cost MetaTrader brokers, but with no date range available for its average spread claim, we were unable to make an exact comparison.

 Feature Octa logoOcta